Abu Simbel: Champollion

 Upon his return to France Huyot sent reproductions of the meticulous drawings he had made at Abu Simbel to Jean-François Champollion, who at the time was on a quest to decipher Egyptian hieroglyphs.
-Upon receiving them on 14 September 1822, from the first cartouche he saw Champollion was able to decipher and connect to Ramesses.
+Upon receiving them on 14 September 1822, the first cartouche Champollion saw he was able to decipher and connect to Ramesses.
 This allowed him to translate a second cartouche as belonging to Thutmose.
-As he said “Thutmose” aloud, Champollion had the epiphany that hieroglyphics was hybrid system that mixed symbolic and phonetic signs.
+As he said “Thutmose” aloud, Champollion had the epiphany that hieroglyphics was a hybrid system that mixed symbolic and phonetic signs.
 This breakthrough allowed Champollion to become the first man in 2,000 years to read hieroglyphs.

-From August 1828 to 28 November 1829, Champollion with his collaborator and friend Ippolito Rosellini lead a joint Franco-Tuscan scientific expedition to Egypt to confirm and collect data that would verify that his hieroglyphic system was correct.
-Among the expedition’s members was Alessandro Ricci who had previously been worked with Bankes.
-Supplied with a large sailing boat by Muhammad Ali they reached Abu Simbel on 26 November 1828.
+From August 1828 to 28 November 1829, Champollion worked with his collaborator and friend Ippolito Rosellini to lead a joint Franco-Tuscan scientific expedition to Egypt to confirm and collect data that would verify that his hieroglyphic system was correct.
+Among the expedition's members was Alessandro Ricci who had previously worked with Bankes.
+Supplied with a large sailing boat by Muhammad Ali, they reached Abu Simbel on 26 November 1828.
 They spent two weeks at Abu Simbel, first having to clear the doorway into interior of the Great Temple as the sand that had been cleared by Bankes had returned.
 Champollion described the first entry:

 “I undressed almost completely, down to my Arab shirt and long linen underpants, and pushed myself flat on my stomach through the small opening in the doorway that if cleared of sand would be at least 25 feet in height.
 I thought I was entering the mouth of a furnace, and, when I had slid entirely into the temple, I found myself in an atmosphere heated to 52 degrees: we went through this astonishing excavation, Rosellini, Ricci, I and one of the Arabs holding a candle in his hand … After two and a half hours of admiration and having seen all the bas-reliefs, the need to breathe a little fresh air made itself felt, and we had to regain the mouth of the furnace.”

 During their time there the expedition copied all of the temple reliefs.
 Prior to departure they removed the palisade they had installed to hold back the sand, which immediately flowed down to cover the entrance to a depth of 2 m above the cornice.

 A detailed early description of the temples, together with contemporaneous line drawings, can be found in Edward William Lane's Description of Egypt (1825–1828).

 Two decades after Belzoni's removal of sand to create an entrance to the Great Temple, the Scottish painter David Roberts traveled up the Nile from Cairo and reached Abu Simbel on 9 November 1838.
 He spent time in the area making detailed sketches before returning downstream on 11 November.

 Upon his return to London in 1839, Roberts created detailed watercolours from his sketches.
 Four watercolours of Abu Simbel were included as lithographs in volumes 4 and 5 of The Holy Land, Syria, Idumea, Arabia, Egypt, and Nubia.